malter134/whoamI/README.md

 ## How is it used?

-In the first part, we develop game data for the model:
+In the first part, we develop game data (dataset) for the model:
   * Define the list of game questions with NLP traduction
-  * Establish the dictionnary of people and the basic functions of the game environment with easyocr, huggingface, insighface, transformers and pipeline
+  * Establish the dictionnary of people which will be used by the game environment with easyocr, huggingface, insighface, transformers and pipeline
   * Test these elements on several examples.

-In the second part, we develop the game model as a DQN agents working on a environment:
+In the second part, we develop the game model as a concurrent DQN agents working on a game environment:
    * Define the game environment with constraints and using the game data
-   * Reuse the multi-agent interface
+   * Reuse the multi-agents interface
-   * Instantiate the concurrent DQN agents (one by player) with QNetwork
+   * Instantiate the concurrent DQN agents (one by player) with a QNetwork
    * Train the model
    * Analyse the question sequences
    * Evaluate the model
-   * Try to adapt the game at another images or questions recorded with cosine similarity with sentence transformers and google image feature extraction
+   * Try to adapt the game at another images or questions with cosine similarity with sentence transformers and google image feature extraction

-Topic has been developt in a Colab project.
+Topics have been developed in a Colab project.

-You have need to update the "basic" Colab configuration on each part as described in the topic.
+You have need to update the "basic" Colab configuration on each part as described in the Colab project.

 Describe the process of using the solution.
 In what kind situations is the solution needed (environment, time, etc.)?
 Who are the users, what kinds of needs should be taken into account?